lamarrr/lamarrr.github.io/resume.md

 ### Deep Learning and Robotics Intern, July 2019 – October 2019

-- Implemented an [MPU6050 IMU driver firmware]() used in a robotic system for estimating position and orientation with an STM32 ARM MCU (C++, C)
+- Implemented an [MPU6050 IMU driver firmware](https://github.com/lamarrr/MPU60X0) used in a robotic system for estimating position and orientation with an STM32 ARM MCU (C++, C)
 - Implemented unit tests for Memory Allocation and Interpreter Invocations in Tensorflow Lite's C++ API, [PR # 32917]()
-- Built a mobile app and trained a low-latency deep learning model for recognizing Nigerian hand gestures from locally curated data sets (Dart & Python)
+- Built a mobile app and trained a low-latency quantized deep learning model for recognizing Nigerian hand gestures from locally curated data sets (Dart & Python)
 - Tutored 14 University of Abomey-Calavi Ph.D. students, introducing them to Machine Learning and Computer Vision

 ## Google Developer Students’ Club, University of Ilorin – Kwara, Nigeria